Data portability: Data portability in relation to the right of explanation

 The data portability right is related to the "right to explanation", i.e. when automated decisions are made that have legal effect or significant impact on individual data subjects.
-How to display an algorithm?
-One way is through a decision tree.
+One way to display an algorithm is through a decision tree.
 This right, however, was found to be not very useful in an empirical study.

 The right to explanation is related to the "Right to not be evaluated on the basis of automated processing" shown as the last item in the list shown in Gabel / Hickman.
 This includes decisions based on profiling.
 Such a right was included in the EU Data Protection Directive of 1995, but not much enforcement followed.
 An article in Wired emphasised the poignancy of the discussion.
 The issue has been discussed by Bygrave, and by Hildebrandt, who claimed this to be one of the most important transparency rights in the era of machine learning and big data.
-Contrary to Hildebrandt's high expectations in 2012, four years later, after many revisions to the GDPR, when the text has been finalized, three other well-known authors contest whether a right to explanation still exists in the GDPR (see below).
+Contrary to Hildebrandt's high expectations in 2012, four years later, after many revisions to the GDPR, when the text was finalized, three other well-known authors contest whether a right to explanation still exists in the GDPR (see below).